coffee2code/wporg-developer/README.md

 # developer.wordpress.org

-This is the work-in-progress for the forthcoming developer.wordpress.org aka devhub
+developer.wordpress.org is the forthcoming resource for developers working with WordPress

 There are a number of ways to get involved: